DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Space, however, is not material and neither is it a support.
 Certainly, a space can be located but always in relationship to another space.

-The philosophies of Leibniz and Kant in the seventeenth and eighteenth century and later natural physics in the nineteenth and early twentieth century, demonstrate that space is an *a priori* condition for understanding how objects are situated in relation to each other.
+The philosophies of Leibniz and Kant in the 17th and 18th century and later natural physics in the nineteenth and early twentieth century, demonstrate that space is an *a priori* condition for understanding how objects are situated in relation to each other.
 Space is not some specific thing, but rather the specific arrangement of